Geofact

 A geofact (a portmanteau of geology and artifact) is a natural stone formation that is difficult to distinguish from a man-made artifact.
-Geofacts could be fluvially reworked and be misinterpreted as an artifact, especially when compared to paleolithic artifacts.
+Geofacts could be fluvially reworked and be misinterpreted as an artifact, especially when compared to Paleolithic artifacts.

-Some of the proposed criteria for distinguishing geofacts from artifacts for paleolithic specimens resembling debitage have been subjected to evaluation by experimental and actualistic studies.
-If the artifact has two or more of the following, then the artifact is more than likely to be a geofact.

 Possible examples include several purported prominent ancient artifacts, such as the Venus of Berekhat Ram and the Venus of Tan-Tan.
 These are thought by many in the archaeological community to be geofacts.
 A site which shows an abundance of what are likely geofacts is the Gulf of Cambay.

 Geofacts can be distinguished from lithic debitage, through experiments and comparisons.
 Separating geofacts from artifacts is a challenge that archaeologists can face while excavating a site.

 Origins

 Hans-Peter Schulz describes geofacts as being multi-shaped rocks that can be found while archaeologists are trying to find true artifacts during past glacial periods.
 Glacial periods such as the Eemian interglacial and the Middle Weichselian glaciation located in the northern parts of the world melted and began to move rocks from their original areas while they scraped everything around them.
 The rock movement created sometimes weapon like spears from smaller rocks and appear as artifacts but instead are just a product of glacial melting.
 Another element Schulz explained is the mixing of natural and salt water during the glaciations, which changed sediment locations within rocks such as the Susiluola cave located in Finland.
 Once the ice melted the sediment and ice created some artificial markings on pebble sized rocks.
 Some elements that could morph rock shapes in caves include sandstone, siltstone and quartzite creating a kinetic process of shaping the rocks.
 There are measurements Schulz created to distinguish a geofact such as blow angles from a sandstone or quartzite rock with a limit between 45 and 90 degrees, and if the abrasions were rounded these are considered geofacts.